adithyajain27/adithyajain27/README.md

 - 📫 you can reach me through my
 - * linkedin profile
   * through email.

+  👀 you can see my certificates in my linkedin profile

 <!---
 adithyajain27/adithyajain27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.